libertychurchuk/libertychurchuk.github.io/_groups/new-to-church-or-the-areas.md

 ---
-title: New to church or the area
+title: New to Church or the area
-leaders: Gaz an Lois Hillier
+leaders: Gaz & Lois Hillier
 description: If you’ve recently started attending Liberty Church or are new to the area, we would love to connect with you and your family.
 We will be gathering online on Wednesday evenings to learn more about Liberty Church, talk around the Word on